fishi0x01/vsh/README.md

 ### grep

-`grep` recursively searches the given term in key and value pairs.
-It does not support regex.
+`grep` recursively searches the given substring in key and value pairs.
+To treat the search string as a regular-expression, add `-e` or `--regexp` to the end of the command.
- If you are looking for copies or just trying to find the path to a certain term, this command might come in handy.
+ If you are looking for copies or just trying to find the path to a certain string, this command might come in handy.

 ## Setting the vault token